Prudhvirajrekula/customer-churn-ltv-analytics-platform/README.md

 # 📊 Customer Churn & LTV Analytics Platform

-An end-to-end solution to explore, engineer, and predict customer churn using a complete **SQL → Python → ML → Streamlit** pipeline.
+An end-to-end full-stack analytics solution to extract, engineer, and analyze customer churn and lifetime value (LTV) using SQL, Python, and deep learning — with an interactive Streamlit dashboard and SHAP explainability.

-Built for data scientists and analysts, this platform combines **modular SQL-based feature engineering**, Python-powered transformation, a **PyTorch prediction model**, and explainable AI (SHAP) – all accessible through an intuitive Streamlit dashboard.

 ---

-## 🧱 Project Structure
+## 📁 Project Structure

 ```
 .